 The Board of Midwich Group plc ("Midwich" or the "Group" or the "Company") has resolved to establish a strong governance culture using the Quoted Companies Alliance (QCA) code as the basis for its governance framework.
-The Board has reviewed this decision in 2024 and continues to believe that the QCA code provides the most appropriate benchmark for its governance matters.
+The Board has reviewed this decision in 2023 and continues to believe that the QCA code provides the most appropriate benchmark for its governance matters.

-This report sets out an overview of how Midwich currently complies with each of the ten principles of the code which were updated in November 2023.
+This report sets out an overview of how Midwich currently complies with each of the ten principles of the code.
 Midwich will continue to monitor and report on our compliance with the code annually.

-Principle 1: Establish a purpose, strategy and business model which promote long-term value for shareholders
+Principle 1: Establish a strategy and business model which promote long term value for shareholders